Last Updated on August 26, 2020 by queenie mak

 Xiao Long Bao (小籠包)

-If there is one thing you need to try, it is xiao long bao.
+If there is one thing you need to try in Taiwan, it is xiao long bao.

 But wait, there are different types of xiao long bao.